tdenijs/uLabCapstone/README.md

 <!-- - ## Deployment Add additional notes about how to deploy this on a live system -->
 ## Deployment

-Deployment requirements will very depending on the hosting platform, but the following steps are required for all cases.
+Deployment requirements will vary depending on the hosting platform, but the following steps are required for all cases.

 #### Update Proxy Port
 Update the desired port for the proxy in `client/package.json`